 Choose your moment to ask tough relationship questions.
 Bring it up when both of you are calm, willing, and in a relaxed, loving space.
 Because you will not get the answers, you seek!
 It also won’t work if you bombard your partner with these “bad boys” as soon as they get home from a tough day at work!

 Related Article: HOW WELL DO YOU KNOW YOUR PARTNER QUIZ: 73+ Questions to Ask

 Instead, wait until you’re both ready.
 Remember, the purpose of these tough relationship questions is to help and strengthen your relationship and communication.
 So there’s nothing to be afraid of!
 They are here to assist you.

-Most issues can be resolved if they are properly addressed – and that’s exactly what you’re doing with these tough relationship questions!
+Most issues can be resolved if adequately addressed – and that’s precisely what you’re doing with these challenging relationship questions!

 Tough Relationship Questions

-So, now that we’ve covered all of that, let’s get started on these tough relationship questions.
-Use these questions as inspiration and ideas for tough relationship questions you may need to ask or would benefit from asking.
+So, now that we’ve covered all of that let’s get started on these tough relationship questions.
+Use these questions as inspiration and ideas for challenging relationship questions you may need to ask or would benefit from asking.